-European market for passives 2013 and outlook 2014
+European Market for Passives 2013 and Outlook 2014

 EECA- EPCIA President Ralph Bronold summarizes:

-“The European Passives Components market in 2013 continued to be relatively weak and finished with a minus 3% compared to 2012.
+“After a decrease by 8% in 2012 the European Passives Components market started weak in 2013 but finished fairly strong.
+However, it ended with a minus of 4% compared to 2012.
 This results mainly from the overall soft economy, especially in the southern European countries.
-For 2014 a slight recovery (plus 2%) of the Passive Components market in Europe is envisaged.
+For 2014 the EPCIA members expect a slight recovery (plus 1%) of the Passive Components market in Europe.
+This will result in a total market volume of around 4.1 Bn.
+Euro overall for Passive Components in the current year.”

-The forecast for the 2013 Passive Components market in Europe is 4,1 Bn.
-Euro overall.

 Main European market segments for Passive Components

-The Industrial market, which is of similar importance as Automotive, shows an ever increasing demand for energy-efficient drives and industry automation applications.
-On the contrary, Solar and Wind Energy business has not improved yet but has probably bottomed out.
+The Industrial market, which is of similar importance as Automotive, shows a steadily increasing demand for energy-efficient drives and industry automation applications.
+Photo Voltaic and Wind Energy business has not yet improved substantially but shows first signs of improvement.

 The overall outlook in the Industrial market for the last quarter of 2013 and beyond is fairly optimistic.